Wi-Te/TheService/README.md

 So it is possible to have a call queued while that same call is executed, but impossible to have same call queued multiple times.
 Subsequent requests will be redirected to a single queued item.

-Every client request is handled separately, client will recieve heartbeat while their request is queued/executed and call resuld upon completion.
+Every client request is handled separately, client will recieve heartbeat while their request is queued/executed and call_result upon completion.
 (client application template and example are included)

 1) As a windows service this tool covers: